 Factors that may increase your chance of getting plague include:

-You can get information about where the plague is common from the Centers for Disease Control and Prevention (CDC).
+You can get more information about the distribution of plague from the Centers for Disease Control and Prevention (CDC).

-Health professionals will monitor the patient for changes in status and take appropriate action.
-Maintaining adequate heart function, blood pressure, and oxygen supply are of prime importance.
+Health professionals will monitor those with septicemic plague for changes in status and take appropriate action.
+Maintaining adequate heart function, blood pressure, and oxygen supply are important.

 Measures to prevent naturally occurring plague include: